BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 Restitution, also known as elasticity or bounciness, is a measure of how much energy is conserved in a collision between two objects.
 It describes how much an object will bounce back after a collision, relative to how much it was moving before the collision.
 Restitution is often used to model the behavior of objects bouncing, colliding, or deforming.

-Both friction and restitution can be defined as values between 0 and 1, with higher values indicating greater resistance or energy conservation, respectively.
+Both friction and restitution are non-negative values, usually between 0 and 1, with higher values indicating greater resistance or energy conservation, respectively.

 ```javascript
 const shape = new BABYLON.PhysicsShapeSphere(new BABYLON.Vector3(0,0,0), 0.5, scene);